Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

 As a consequence, $W$ is spanned by some of the $e_i$, say by $e_{i_1},\dots,e_{i_k}$, and if $j$ is such that $\iota(e_{i_s},e_j)\not=0$ for some $s\leq k$ then $e_j\in W$.
 However, this implies that $W=F_p^{2g}$ by the assumption on the set ${\cal E}=\{e_i\}$.

-To summarize, $G$ is an irreducible subgroup of $Sp(2g,F_p)$ generated by transvections (where irreducible means that the standard representation of $\sigma$ on $F_p^{2g}$ is irreducible), and the order of each of these transvections is not divisible by $2$.
+To summarize, $G$ is an irreducible subgroup of $Sp(2g,F_p)$ generated by transvections (where irreducible means that the standard representation of $G$ on $F_p^{2g}$ is irreducible).
+Furthermore, as $p$ is an odd prime by assumption, the order of each of these transvections is not divisible by $2$.
 Theorem 3.1 of \cite{Hl08} now yields that $G=Sp(2g,F_p)$ which is what we wanted to show. \end{proof}

 \begin{remark} By Proposition 6.5 of \cite{FM12}, Lemma \ref{transvection} is not true for $p=2$. \end{remark}